Acacia - Chrono Echo

 "It depends"

-Enya can use her skills and doge to group up enemies very well, which Acacia can't.
+Enya can use her skills and dodge to group up enemies very well, which Acacia can't.

-Enya's enhanced vortex does also have a larger AoE, but it can't be maintained for that long so its uptime isn't that high, whereas Enya's normal standard skill vortex is quite a lot smaller than Acacia's slash size.
+Enya's enhanced vortex does also have a larger total AoE, but it can't be maintained for that long so its uptime isn't that high, whereas Enya's normal standard skill vortex is quite a lot smaller than Acacia's slash size - but then again Enya can group enemies so she doesn't need as much AoE after grouping them up.

 For single-target, Acacia does very well - given the strength of recent non-Auctus dps operatives, Acacia was never going to be weak, and I can comfortably throw her into the same category that all the other recent main-dps operatives have gone into:

-"Definitely not strong enough to make a new dps tier above Chenxing - Jade Arc, but certainly very strong."
+"Definitely not strong enough to make a new dps tier above Chenxing - Jade Arc, but certainly very strong nonetheless."

 For the role of single-target dps, the question is why would you use Acacia over Clarina - Crimson Moon?